alexscheelmeyer/modelfree/README.md

  - `connectionString` - If this is provided you will override the default construction of the connection-string and you can do whatever you need.
  - `keySize` - provide this if you want to customize the size of the key (id) used for each Document.
 The default size is 31 and the id consists of a string of lowercase characters a-z.
+NOTE: you should make sure that the used keysize is the same every time you use a specific table as otherwise you might end up with documents having various keysizes in the collection.

 ### `MemoryConnector constructor`